-One of the top aspects of being a reputable breeder is that they should know what type of behavior to expect from his puppies as they grow into adulthood, known as temperate.
+One of the top aspects of being a reputable dog breeder is that they should know what type of behavior to expect from his puppies as they grow into adulthood, known as temperate.

-Although it is easy to predict the future temperament of a litter by observing their parents, the right breeder has the knowledge and understanding of the breed that goes way back to it’s history.
-This knowledge and understanding gives the breeder a better insight of his dogs’ behavior and temperament.
+Although it is easy to predict the future temperament of a litter by observing their parents, the right breeder has the knowledge and understanding of the breed that goes way back to its history.
+This knowledge and understanding give the breeder a better insight of his dogs’ behavior and temperament.
 He can tell you why his dog behaves a certain way, its personality, and what drives the dog to do certain things and act the way it does.

-A good breeder can also tell you his puppy’s strengths and weaknesses, likes and dislikes, and what changes to expect as it gets older (physically and mentally).
+A good dog breeder can also tell you his puppy’s strengths and weaknesses, likes and dislikes, and what changes to expect as it gets older (physically and mentally).
 Does it enjoy being around children?
 Does it get along with strangers and other animals?
 Is it needy or independent?
 What are its grooming and exercise needs?
 Is it a good watchdog?
 The right breeder should be able to answer these questions and more.